Tuesday January 9th 2018

 Our favourite local blues lady is coming to Tradewinds on 10th June.
 Known for her elegant guitar work and very musical interpretations.
 We are pleased to welcome Tracy to the stage for a Tradewinds debut set.

-RAPT Trio of Rosie McDonald, Ann Palumbo & Paul Laszlo.
+RAPT Trio – Rosie McDonald, Ann Palumbo, Paul Laszlo Friday May 13th 2016

 Rich in folk, Celtic, blues, jazz and classical – heard in their arrangements and original material